-LanguageBird courses are a way for students to travel the globe with no passport.
-Students can experience cultural knowledge directly form a native speaker in their native country.
+LanguageBird online language courses are a way for students to travel the globe with no passport.
+Students can experience cultural knowledge directly from a native speaker in their native country.
 Why is this so important?
 Kathy Cassidy explains the advantages of students connecting globally.

 The excerpt below is from the book “Connected From the Start: Global Learning In the Primary Grades,” by Kathy Cassidy, published by Powerful Learning Press.

 Some teachers I talk to say they do not have time to connect with other classrooms because they are too busy covering their curriculum.
 In fact, connecting with others is not an addition to our curriculum.
 It is not something we do after we have finished our reading and math for the day.
 It is the way we do our curriculum.
 From practicing counting by fives or comparing similarities and differences via Skype, to writing for a worldwide audience, to making and sharing videos of social studies concepts on our blogs, we connect and invite the world to learn with us and to help us learn.
 Although learning from others is a key reason why I continue to connect my classroom online, there are many other reasons as well.

 1. Our Students Will Be Part Of a Hyper-Connected World